-One key to feeding flexibility is to offer free-choice hay and then enough grain to maintain a horse's condition divided into as many meals a day as possible.
+One key to feeding time flexibility is to offer free-choice hay and then enough grain to maintain a horse’s condition divided into as many meals a day as possible.
 Chowing down a heaping serving of starchy grain on an empty stomach can lead to laminitis or colic.

 Click here to learn about different types of colic.

 An elite athlete, however, needs to eat on a more rigid schedule.
 Every calorie he consumes is precious, and a regimen that delivers meals at the same hour each day give or take 30 minutes optimizes digestion so he extracts every bit of energy from his grain.

 Don’t miss out!
 With the free weekly EQUUS newsletter, you’ll get the latest horse health information delivered right to your in basket!
 If you’re not already receiving the EQUUS newsletter, click here to sign up.
 It’s *free*!